 The above equipment is your bare minimum essentials.
 You may also want to invest in other teaching materials like maps, alphabet charts, and other visual aids.
 These might include photos or drawings of simple animals and objects.
 Or they might be actual examples that you have in your house: books, stationery, furniture, pieces of tech.
 If you have a dog or a cat, that can be a fun bonus, too.

 Most companies prefer their teachers to have a clear and expressive space behind them for the students to look at.
 Remember: most online teachers are teaching English to children.
 That means bright and colourful backgrounds, a well-lit room, maybe a whiteboard or a blank wall to stick things on (like images and keywords).

-You need to curate your space.
-It is not for you; it’s for your students.
+You need to curate your space to be a good learning enviroment for your students.